 Everything up to and including Collector’s level plus a handwritten postcard from Brighton from Julie.
 In Hebrew.

-Everything up to and including Collector’s level plus a day out for 2 to Brighton for a party at Julie’s favourite restaurant, Alfresco.
+Everything up to and including Collector’s level plus 2 tickets to the launch party in Brighton at Julie’s favourite restaurant, Alfresco.

 Everything up to and including Collector’s level and you can join Julie for a small Israeli-style Shabbat celebration at a Jewish restaurant in London.